 How to Apply for Services

 Adults and children authorized to receive Medicaid transportation are transported to and from a medical destination.
 CATS bus service is the primary mode of transportation.
-A Medicaid Transportation Exception Form (5028) is required.
+Door to door service is available, but a Medicaid Transportation Exception Form is required.
 Cost: No fare.

-Qualified veterans are transported to and from Veterans Affairs hospitals in North Carolina and to and from medical clinics in Charlotte.
-Call the Veterans Services Office at 704-336-2102 for more information.
-Cost: No fare.
-Veteran Transportation Online Request
+Veterans may receive transportation to and from Veterans Affairs hospitals in North Carolina as well as clinics in Charlotte.
+Call 704-336-2102 for more information.